Price drops and restocks rarely happen at convenient times.

 BriefPanel is designed to reduce "alert fatigue" and make changes understandable.

-- detects changes reliably
+- detects changes reliably on a cadence you choose per URL

-- reduces noise from boilerplate
+- reduces noise from boilerplate using your sensitivity setting

-- produces AI-written briefs of what changed
+- produces AI-written briefs of what changed, in plain language

 That means you spend less time reading diffs and more time acting.